 For any exhibitor, the booth is the lynchpin of your marketing strategy at Diggers & Dealers.
 It’s the physical address for your company over the few days of Diggers and you should treat it as such (like a mini-office for your company in the middle of an exhibition centre in Kalgoorlie!).
 Quite realistically, it could be the only experience somebody has with your company and it’s important to make an impression.

 The experience somebody has in visiting your booth is much, much more important than the information on the walls.
-Key statistics and maps are obviously important tools for conversations, however there needs to be a balance.
+Key statistics and maps are obviously important tools for conversations, however, there needs to be a balance.
 We live in an age where somebody can find out everything about your company on their phone in 5 minutes.
-So use your space to sell your brand and leave them with pleasant association of it.
+So use your space to sell your brand and leave them with a pleasant association of it.